FrancisCrumb12/Playlist_Downloader/README.md

 # Playlist Downloader

-A simple command-line tool to download the audio from all videos in a YouTube playlist.
+A simple command-line tool to download the audio from all videos in a YouTube playlist using pytubefix.
 The script organizes the downloaded audio files into a specified folder within your system's default Music directory.

 ## Features